Codependence is a dysfunctional defense system that was built

 sirens start wailing and the elves go crazy running around trying to get

-buttons: feeling too happy - drink; feeling too sad- eat sugar; feeling
+feeling too happy - drink; feeling too sad- eat sugar; feeling scared -

-out.
-Reprogramming my ego-defenses to knowing that it is ok to feel
+chill out.
+Reprogramming my ego-defenses to knowing that it is ok

-the feelings.
-That feeling and releasing the emotions is not only
+to feel the feelings.
+That feeling and releasing the emotions is not

-in order to stop being at war with ourselves.
-The first step to doing
+emotions in order to stop being at war with ourselves.
+The first step

-that is to detach from ourselves enough to start protecting ourselves from
+to doing that is to detach from ourselves enough to start protecting ourselves